graphdeco-inria/gaussian-splatting/README.md

 python train.py -s <path to dataset>
 ```

-TODO update link

-You can find our SfM data sets for Tanks&Temples and Deep Blending here.
+The MipNeRF360 scenes are hosted by the paper authors [here](https://jonbarron.info/mipnerf360/).
+You can find our SfM data sets for Tanks&Temples and Deep Blending [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/input/tandt+db.zip).
 If you do not provide an output model directory (```-m```), trained models are written to folders with randomized unique names inside the ```output``` directory.
 At this point, the trained models may be viewed with the real-time viewer (see further below).

 ### Evaluation
 By default, the trained models use all available images in the dataset.
 To train them while withholding a test set for evaluation, use the ```--eval``` flag.
 This way, you can render training/test sets and produce error metrics as follows: